Cape Verde guide: one country, nine destinations

 Choose your island carefully, arm yourself with some knowledge of the islands from this Cape Verde guide and others, engage with the wonderful locals and you'll have a memorable holiday.
 And when people who have already visited insist that Cape Verde is like this or like that, you need to ask which island they've been to.
 If you're a first timer, choose one island or two - don't try to visit more on your Cape Verdean debut.

 If you're taken with the idea of visiting Cape Verde, don't miss the next two parts of our dedicated guide, which explore everything from the variety of water sports to the many things to do in Cape Verde.
-You can also see the latest travel deals and discounts as well as offers from leading holiday providers such as First Choice and Thomson.
+You can also see the latest travel deals and discounts as well as offers from leading holiday providers such as First Choice and TUI.

 Get FREE travel offers